johnjdavisiv/rmba/README.md

 ```

 While it's a bit silly to bootstrap the SE for the bias, it was easier to leave it in.
-Please drop me a line if you know whether or not this direct parametric boostrapping approach is flawed.
+Please let me know if this direct parametric boostrapping approach is flawed.

 ## Closing notes